plone/simple-plone-buildout/docs/windows.rst

    C:\Users\foo\simple-plone-buildout> env\Scripts\buildout

+Expect buildout to take a very long time the first time you run it.
+It's fetching and compiling a large number of Python packages.

 You may occasionally have buildout stop with "Access denied" messages.
 Just run it again.
 It looks like Windows 10 doesn't like it when a file is written, then rapidly renamed.

 Do not be alarmed if you see the following: